Is increasing awareness such a good thing? This was a question I had many years ago during my yoga therapy and mindfulness training programs.

 What happens once we start to become aware of all the stuff we were trying so hard to hide from?
-How do we begin to face it?
+How do we begin to face increasing awareness?

 In chapter three of my book, Befriending Your Body, I discuss the sense of power and freedom that comes along with embracing and facing the truth.
-But, the real truth is, before that sense of power and independence develops, we have to go through a period of struggle and wrestling with denial, non-acceptance and often, regret.
+But, the real truth is, before that sense of power and independence develops, we have to go through a period of struggle.
+And wrestle with denial, non-acceptance and often, regret.

 This happens in eating disorder recovery, or any recovery of something hard.
-Many of my clients start to face the first level of truth, such as, “something is wrong”, and start to make some changes based on that.
+Many of my clients start to face the first level of truth.
+Such as, “something is wrong.”
+And then they start to make changes based on that.

 Then comes the next level.
 The level that says, “okay, I got this now and leave me alone!”
-I hear statements such as, “I don’t want to talk about this all the time, “I want to focus on other things,” “how much longer do I have to do this?”
+I hear statements such as, “I don’t want to talk about this all the time.”
+“I want to focus on other things.”
+And, “how much longer do I have to do this?”

 Basically, this next layer of truth says, “I know just enough to get by – do I have to know more?”
 I get it.
 And yes, you do.